MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 However, this also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install).
 On this page, we explain what happens when a Q# program is run, and compare the different ways in which users can do so.

-A primary distinction is between running Q#
+A primary distinction is that Q# can be run:
-    - as a standalone application, where Q# is the only language involved and the program is invoked directly, or
+- as a standalone application, where Q# is the only language involved and the program is invoked directly.
+Two methods actually fall in this category:
+  - the command line interface
+  - Q# Jupyter Notebooks
 - with an additional *host program*, written in Python or a .NET language (e.g. C# or F#), which then invokes the program and can further process returned results.

 To best understand these processes and their differences, we consider a simple Q# program and compare the ways it can be executed.